VACULOGIC QS-7 ONLINE

 Part One: Installing the program

-Locate the Server Serial Number and QS Authorization Key number, inside the front cover of the owner’s manual.
+Locate the Server Serial number and QS Authorization Key number, inside the front cover of this book.
 You will need these during installation.

 NOTE: You may get an "Unrecognized Publisher" alert from Windows.
 This is a dedicated hardware controller, not a published for distribution software.
 Ignore the notice.